-First, digital marketers know they’re pretty much the number 1 ranking factor in competitive markets.
+First, digital marketers know they’re pretty much the number 1 ranking factor in search engines for competitive markets.

 Second, the war (scaremongering) on link building by Google over the past few years has reached its peak, which has scared people into thinking their sites will be hurt if they so much as think about creating content with links in mind.

 When I was looking at other eCommerce link building articles, I noticed that they were all covering the same tactics that have been written about countless amounts of times (even on our site); guest posting, resource pages, etc.

 So I wanted to do something different and show tactics that are being used to create brands that are actionable and shouldn’t cost you a fortune.

 These are the link building strategies that brands like Apple, Amazon, MAC Cosmetics and more are using to generate quality links.

 Tapping into UGCs, or user generated content is one of the best ways to facilitate ecommerce link building.
 Despite being almost impossible to control, consumers are more likely to share content created by other customers instead of one that comes from the brand.
 In terms of efficiency and success, UGC comes out on top.
 It’s one of the most essential factor businesses, organisations and online marketers shouldn’t ignore.

 How does one make use and harness the power of user generated content on an ecommerce site?
 Check out some of our ideas below…

 Build a community